May 15, 2015

 Split truffle mixture

 If you find that your truffles split it might be because of a smaller amount of cocoa solids in the chocolate, or it was far too hot!
 If you do I have read that sometimes adding 1tbsp boiling water will bring it back, but just be careful that when adding the chocolate to the cream, it is OFF the heat!

 Trust me, there is a truffle for all occasion.
-Gorgeous red (the colour of love!) velvet truffles for wedding favours, carrot cake truffles for an afternoon tea, christmas pudding truffles for some christmas gifting and some Biscoff truffles…..those are just for me!
+Gorgeous red velvet cake truffles (the colour of love!) for wedding favours, carrot cake truffles for an afternoon tea, christmas pudding truffles for some christmas gifting and some Biscoff truffles…..those are just for me!
+Enjoy the recipe!